Founder and CEO

 Corporate Counsel Women of Color, Founder & CEO

-Laurie Robinson Haden is the Senior Vice President and Assistant General Counsel of CBS Corporation.
-In 2015, she was tapped by CBS Corporation for a new role within the Litigation Department reporting to the Head of Litigation.
-In this new position, she oversees and manages outside counsel, directs legal strategy, and participates in alternative dispute resolution.
+Laurie Robinson Haden is the Senior Vice President and Assistant General Counsel of ViacomCBS, Inc. in the litigation group, where she oversees and manages outside counsel, directs legal strategy, and participates in alternative dispute resolution.

 Prior to joining CBS in 2002, Mrs. Robinson Haden worked at two New York City law firms, Seyfarth Shaw LLP and Epstein, Becker and Green, P.C., where she represented management in labor and employment matters.
 Prior to working for those law firms, she served as a legal intern in the labor management division of the National Football League.
 While at the NFL, Mrs. Robinson Haden wrote and published a legal comment in the Indiana Law Journal entitled “Professional Athletes – Held to a Higher Standard and Above the Law: A Comment on High-Profile Criminal Defendants and the Need for States to Establish High-Profile Courts.”

-In addition to her role at CBS Corporation, Mrs. Robinson Haden is the founder and CEO of Corporate Counsel Women of Color, a non-profit professional organization, which she created in 2004 to advance women of color attorneys and to foster diversity in the legal profession.
-Mrs. Robinson Haden’s leadership and ability to galvanize has resulted in the growth of the organization’s membership from 30 members to over 4,000 members within an eleven-year period.
+In addition to her role at ViacomCBS, Inc., Mrs. Robinson Haden is the founder and CEO of Corporate Counsel Women of Color, a non-profit professional organization, which she created in 2004 to advance women of color attorneys and to foster diversity in the legal profession.
+Mrs. Robinson Haden’s leadership and ability to galvanize has resulted in the growth of the organization’s membership from 30 members to over 4,500 members within an eleven-year period.

 Mrs. Robinson Haden’s collegiate years were just as accomplished as her legal career.
 She attended North Carolina Central University and received her Bachelor of Arts, magna cum laude, in 1994.
-Notably, she served as a campus leader in the coveted role of Miss North Carolina Central University, where she provided public service to the Durham, North Carolina community and served as a national ambassador to the university and the school’s 5,000 students.
+Notably, she served as a campus leader in the coveted role of Miss North Carolina Central University, where she provided public service to the Durham, North Carolina community and served as a national ambassador to the university.
 She attended Indiana University School of Law at Bloomington and received her Juris Doctorate in 1998.
 While at Indiana–Bloomington, Mrs. Robinson Haden served as President of the Student Law Association, the Notes and Comments Editor of the Indiana Journal of Global Legal Studies, and as a member on the Moot Court Board.
-She completed her certificate in Entertainment Media Management from New York University (with a 3.8 GPA).
+She completed her certificate in Entertainment Media Management from New York University.

-Mrs. Robinson Haden was invited and joined the board of directors of the NAACP Legal Defense and Educational Fund, Inc. and the board of visitors of Indiana University at Bloomington Mauer School of Law.
+Mrs. Robinson Haden served on the board of directors of the NAACP Legal Defense and Educational Fund, Inc. and serves on the board of visitors of Indiana University at Bloomington Mauer School of Law.